benlue/coServ/README.md

 The _run()_ function takes two parameters: _inData_ contains input parameters of a HTTP request (for HTTP GET, coServ will parse the query string and put the result in _inData_; for HTTP POST, coServ will parse the post body) while _callback_ should be invoked when a block module has done its job.

 ### JASS
 Without proper management, CSS can easily go wild.
-Ruby developers have been happy with SASS, but how about node?
+Ruby developers have been happy to have SASS.
+How about node.js developers?

 JASS is node's answer to the CSS design and management issues.
 JASS allows developers to treat CSS properties as Javascript objects and embed Javascript code in CSS.
-The result is a very powerful tool to manage CSS.
+The result is a very powerful tool to harness CSS.

 JASS provides two functions to deal with CSS: _jass.p()_ to print out CSS rules or properties and _jass.r()_ to create CSS rules.
 If you prefer less typing, _$.p()_ and _$.r()_ are the shorter version.